Monde22/opcr/README.md

-this is a backend for my thesis e-ipcr
+this is a backend for my thesis e-opcr